SamChen/DeepSpeech2PytorchTransferLearning/README.md

 # DeepSpeech2 on Pytorch

 * This repo implement a pytorch-based DeepSpeech2 that can load the DeepSpeech2 model which is pretrained on PaddlePaddle.
+Create this repo is for transfer-learning related experiment.

 ## Table of Contents
 - [DeepSpeech2 on Pytorch](#deepspeech2-on-pytorch)